5 AI Tools for Excel That Will Save You Hours Every Week

 Why they work

-They dramatically reduce the time spent Googling syntax, reverse-engineering formulas, or troubleshooting errors—especially for users who don't write formulas every day.
+They cut the time spent Googling syntax, reverse-engineering formulas, or troubleshooting errors — especially for users who don't write formulas every day.

 Limitations